parthodas23/parthodas23/README.md

 🚀 About Me:
 🔭 I’m a self-taught web development learner.
-💻 Currently building frontend projects using:
+💻 Currently building MERN Stack projects using:
-HTML
-CSS
-JavaScript

-💡 I love JavaScript and I'm excited to explore React.js as my next step!

 🤝 I’m Looking to Collaborate On:
-Frontend projects
+Frontend and Backend projects
 Open-source contributions in JavaScript and React.js.

 📫 How to Reach Me: